Desigual: Supply Chain and Environmental initiatives

-Over the years, the company has introduced sustainable fibers and launched collections featuring garments made from organic and recycled fibers, such as the "Love the World" collection released in January 2021.
+Over the years, the company has increased the incorporation of recycled and certified materials across its collections and has launched collections featuring garments containing organic and recycled fibres, including the Love the World collection introduced in 2021.

-In 2020, the brand accelerated its sustainability and corporate social responsibility (CSR) plan.
-With this plan enforced, 55% of Desigual’s garments are currently sustainable, a percentage that will increase to 70% for the 2023 spring-summer collection.
-The company also introduced a new eco-friendly labeling model that qualifies garments according to how much recycled or organic material they are made of.

 In 2022, the company announced its aim to reduce its absolute GHG (greenhouse gas) emissions by 65% in 2026, compared to its 2019 rates.
 This initiative is part of the company's more challenging goal of reaching carbon neutrality by 2050.
 The company has also joined the Roadmap to Zero project of ZDHC (Zero Discharge of Hazardous Chemicals) to ensure best chemical practices throughout the value chain, moving closer to the goal of zero discharges.

 Regarding waste management, in 2021, the firm recovered 97% of the waste generated in its buildings and stores in Spain, around 1,100 tons.
 Overall, the company reduced waste generation by 20% compared to 2018.
 The goal of more sustainable packaging was achieved in 2021, when single-use plastic was removed from the packaging process.